 One block inland, along Neilson Way, the City provides approximately 361 off-street metered parking spaces within four public lots (see Exhibit 8).
-Meter time limits are predominantly 3 hours in duration with some extending to 10 hours.
+Meter time limits are predominantly 3-hours in duration with some extending to 10 hours.
 These lots serve the Main Street visitor-serving commercial district.
-However, due to their close proximity to the beach and their hourly rate, as compared to the beach lots' flat fee, the lots are also used by beach goers and recreationalists.
+However, due to their close proximity to the beach and their hourly rate (\$0.50 per hour), as compared to the beach lots' flat fee (\$7.00 during the summer), the lots are also used by beach goers and recreationalists.

-The proposed preferential parking zone is located approximately half a block inland from the City's beach and approximately a quarter mile from the Pier.
-As stated above there are 5 public beach lots south of the Pier to the southern City limit that serve the beach area south of the Pier.
-In 1997 the City had a traffic/parking study prepared for the Pier/ beach area (Pier/Beach Circulation and Access Study, April 29, 1997).
+The proposed preferential parking zone is located adjacent to the beach area along the first public road paralleling the sea.
+As stated above there are 5 public beach lots located between the Pier and the southern City limit that serve the entire beach area south of the Pier.
+In 1997 the City had traffic/parking studies prepared for the Pier/ beach area (Pier/Beach Circulation and Access Study, April 29, 1997).
 The parking study that was prepared for the beach lots included a parking count for Sunday of Labor Day weekend (1996).
 Sundays are typically Santa Monica's most heavily used day and Labor Day weekend is the most heavily used weekend for the year.
 The survey found that: